mileweb/docs-content-cdn/docs/portal/traffic-control/creating-cname.md

-# Creating a CNAME
+# Creating a Edge Hostname

-For the CDN360 portal to serve your content, you must create a CNAME.
-The CNAME is configured with one or more client region rules that indicate how CDN360 will handle client requests.
+For the CDN360 platform to serve your content to the end users, you must create an edge hostname to be used by the CNAME record.
+For the new edge hostname, you can define different rules to handle request from different client zones.
+A client zone is defined by a geographical region and one or more ISPs.

 Creating a CNAME is a three-step process: